amd/aocl-data-analytics/README.md

 * In your powershell type `devenv .\AOCL-DA.sln /build "Debug"` to build the solution (change to Release as appropriate or use `cmake --build .`)

-8. Depending on whether BLAS/LAPACK libraries are on your `PATH`, the compiled executables may only work if the BLAS and LAPACK dlls are in the same directory so you might need to copy `AOCL-LibBlis-Win-MT-dll.dll` and `AOCL-LibFlame-Win-MT-dll.dll` into, for example, `C:\path\to\aocl-da\build\tests\gtests\Debug`
+8. Depending on whether BLAS/LAPACK/Sparse libraries are on your `PATH`, the compiled executables may only work if the BLAS, LAPACK and Sparse library dlls are in the same directory so you might need to copy `AOCL-LibBlis-Win-MT-dll.dll`, `AOCL-LibFlame-Win-MT-dll.dll` into, for example, `C:\path\to\aocl-da\build\tests\gtests\Debug`

 9. Use ctest in your powershell/command prompt window to run the tests